calvintam236/docker_ubuntu/README.md

 Replace `ARCH` for your graphic card architecture.
 Available option(s): `amd`, `nvidia`

-- Use the following line in your `Dockerfile`
+- Use the following line in your `Dockerfile`:

 ```console
 FROM calvintam236/ubuntu:ARCH